Last updated on August 30th, 2022

 - 2 hours after eating: less than 120 mg/dL .

 Therefore, a woman must maintain these above sugar levels in pregnancy to avoid any complications of diabetes in pregnancy.

 Effects of Diabetic Pregnancy on the Fetus and Newborn

-Birth Defects Due to Diabetes: The first eight weeks of pregnancy is crucial for baby development.
+Birth Defects Due to Diabetes: The first eight weeks of pregnancy is crucial for baby’s development.
 Especially, the key organs like the brain, heart, kidney, and lungs start developing in the first eight weeks.
 In such a situation, a high blood sugar level can be dangerous to the baby’s organ development.
-Thus, high blood sugar levels due to diabetes can cause birth defects, heart defects, brain or spinal cord defects in the newborn.
+Thus, high blood sugar levels due to diabetes can cause birth defects, heart defects, and brain or spinal cord defects in the newborn.

-Fetal Death: Due to poor circulation, high blood pressure, nerve and vessel damage due to diabetes, the growth of the baby in the womb may be slow.
+Fetal Death: Due to poor circulation, high blood pressure, and nerve and vessel damage due to diabetes, the growth of the baby in the womb may be slow.
 This can cause the death of the baby in the uterus.

 Macrosomia: It is a medical condition wherein the baby is larger than normal size.
 When the mother suffers from a high blood sugar condition, the baby in the womb makes more insulin to use this high sugar.
 This causes fat accumulation and the growth of the baby.
 Thus, the baby size is more than the normal size.
 This can cause injury during pregnancy to the mother.
 It is also responsible for early birth.